p19pago/math-mania-project/cheat sheet/easy-questions.md

 * In every nest on the tree, there are 3 birds.
 The tree consists of 4 nests.
 How many birds are there on the tree?
 * There are 32 cookies on the jar.
 I got half of them, and so did my brother.
 How many cookies did each of us get?
 * I had 52 euros on my wallet.
 I bought a book with half my pocket money.
 How much money remained?
+* 20 children ate 2 cookies each, how many did they eat?
 *

 (will be added...)